Oladapsy/printf/README.md

 This is a printf Project.

-It's purpose is to build the printf function and possibly all the argument or formats it can handle, ranging from %d to %i to %s and so on...
+It's purpose is to build the printf function and possibly all the argument or formats it can handle, ranging from %d to %i to %s and so on....

 This codes were aimed not to do all it can but tackle only the mandatory part as there is limited time and i am busy with my college which we'll be working on this together.